Acid Reflux Disease Symptoms, Causes, Diagnoses, and Treatments

 The risks increase the longer these medications are used.
 Some people are taking them more than once per day increases the risks even further.

 Note: Some of these findings could be because, generally, people with Acid Reflux disease are in less than perfect health, so that these diseases could be pre-existing.
-To compensate for this, the researchers now compare people on PPI’s to people on H2 Blockers.
-Over a five-year period, 15 percent of PPI users were diagnosed with chronic kidney disease, versus 11 percent of those on H2-blockers.
+To compensate for this, the researchers now compare people on PPIs to people on H2 Blockers.
+Over five years, 15 percent of PPI users were diagnosed with chronic kidney disease versus 11 percent of those on H2-blockers.

 Please do not stop taking your medication without discussing it with your doctor.
-Quitting these medications cold-turkey cause "Acid Rebound" - this will be the most severe heartburn you have ever endured.
+Quitting these medications cold-turkey causes "Acid Rebound" - this will be the most severe heartburn you have ever endured.

-You will find that the most effective way you can manage your Acid Reflux symptoms is to avoid eating foods or consuming beverages that trigger the symptoms and to make some changes in your current lifestyle.
+You will find that the most effective way to manage your Acid Reflux symptoms is to avoid eating foods or consuming beverages that trigger the symptoms and make some changes in your current lifestyle.
 In addition, getting off the medication and using supplements to increase stomach acid production will resolve your acid reflux issues long term.

-I'll repeat this in case you missed it above: Do not stop taking your medication without discussing with your doctor.
+I'll repeat this in case you missed it: Do not stop taking your medication without discussing it with your doctor.
 Quitting these medications cold-turkey causes "Acid Rebound Effect" - this will be the most severe acid reflux you have ever endured.

 Implementing any of these small changes could add up to a drastic reduction of your acid reflux symptoms.
 Try implementing one or two of these every few weeks: